Michaelm999/Project-4-server/README.md

 # General Approach

 My approach was to start with the user login and build out from there.
 I used a json web token for authentication as well.
 After that, I built up the Questions model, controller and routes.
 After that, I created a Questions page, that had a list of all the questions present.
-I also included the ability to delete questions with a button next to each queston.
+I also included the ability to delete questions with a button next to each question.
 Then, I created a form that renders when a user clicks on a question.
 This form displays the details of the questions, the name of the user who asked the question, and a form for other users to post their own answers to the questions, which also appear in the form.
 Finally, I included a button in the form I had just created, which changes the field rendered to a space that allows the title and the text of the question to be edited and updated.

+The answer model was made as a child of the question model, allowing it to access the params of the Question model.
+This made it easier to operate on the backend.

 For a more detailed view of my work, as well as my user stories, you can find it here on my  [Trello Board](https://trello.com/b/cIKqkmI2/project-4).